-5. WFP's mandate allows it to apply development tools and perspectives to its humanitarian responses, providing communities with early recovery and development-enabling interventions that help build resilience and contribute to productive opportunities over the long term.
-As a result of this mandate, WFP's experience in both humanitarian and development contexts has allowed it to establish unique strengths and capacities to support food security and nutrition. including in contexts of protracted crises.
-In keeping with the 2030 Agenda and commitments in the Grand Bargain emerging from the World Humanitarian Summit,4 as WFP focuses on its core business of saving lives, it must do so in ways that contribute to outcomes that provide productive opportunities over the longer term, working collaboratively across institutional boundaries at the humanitarian-development-peacebuilding nexus, while ensuring that it does not deviate from the primacy of humanitarian principles.
-In the language of the Grand Bargain, "The ultimate aim is to shrink humanitarian needs over the long term with the view of contributing to the outcomes of the Sustainable Development Goals."
+- (2017-2021).
+In addition, to achieve the vision and goals of the Strategic Plan in a constantly changing world, it will be crucial for WFP to leverage and strengthen innovation efforts, including through the WFP Innovation Accelerator9. - 5.
+WFP's mandate allows it to apply development tools and perspectives to its humanitarian responses, providing communities with early recovery and development-enabling interventions that help build resilience and contribute to productive opportunities over the long term.
+As a result of this mandate, WFP's experience in both humanitarian and development contexts has allowed it to establish unique strengths and capacities to support food security and nutrition, including in contexts of protracted crises.
+In keeping with the 2030 Agenda, as WFP focuses on its core business of saving lives, it must do so in ways that contribute to outcomes that provide productive opportunities over the longer term, working collaboratively across institutional boundaries at the humanitarian-development and peace-building nexus, in line with the policy10 on WFP's role in peace-building in transition settings, while ensuring that it does not deviate from the primacy of humanitarian principles.
+During discussions held at the World Humanitarian Summit some countries raised the importance to shrink humanitarian needs over the long-term in a manner which contributes to the outcomes of the SDGs.
 Prevention, mitigation and preparedness for early action are critical.
 The Strategic Plan (2017-2021) provides a framework for WFP to make significant contributions in these areas in different contexts.